 Within a bidding context, you can use predictions to provide scores in rank order of likely future performance such as the likelihood of a bid progressing to next stage; or its probable success or failure; and likely profit margin of the contract; plus, additional revenue opportunities which can ultimately determine a bid/no bid decision.

-We can also use the data to optimize bid processes and support corporate strategy by using correlation analysis to drill down to diagnose why certain events took place.
+We can also use the data to optimize bid processes and support corporate strategy by using correlation analysis to drill down and diagnose why certain events took place.
 As an example, ask yourself, was the win-to-loss ratio low because of poor bid qualification, misaligned solution, or pricing strategy; or was it symptomatic of something greater within a business line or team?

 Generally speaking, managers can reduce the variability of outcomes by using data analysis to identify root causes from correlations or to adapt their strategies with more clarity, such as reasons why a business line is consistently winning or losing bids in a particular market.

-Other important implications for a closed loop continuous improvement system in the future include recommendation engines that use machine learning to enable suppliers to search appropriate bidders and vice versa.
+Other important implications for a closed loop continuous improvement system in the future include recommendation engines that use machine learning to enable contractors and suppliers to search appropriate bidders and vice versa.
 The technology would open competition for procurement to discover unknown companies which are suitable for its tender.
 Conversely, it could connect bidders to new opportunities that are not already in their pipeline.
 By working bio-directionally, the system would be able to unite people, processes, and information across the value chain.